01101010110/Pumpkin-Pete-Quests/Quests.md

 Ancient Totem
 <br><br>
 **Description**:<br>
 While digging, you unearth a strange humming totem covered in runes.
-What will you do?<br>
+What will you do?
 <br><br>
 **Choices**:<br>
 ✋ Touch it.<br>